We independently select and share the products we love—and may receive a commission if you choose to buy. You’ve got this.

 The best STEM toys encourage kids to get involved and figure something out.
 They pique their curiosity and invite them to test theories while teaching basics like colors, counting, fine motor skills problem solving.
 Whether they're a toddler who's just beginning with these concepts or a bigger kid who can apply them to more sophisticated systems like coding, there's guaranteed to be a STEM toy they'll love.

-Here are some of my favorite toys that teach him something new:
+Here are some of our favorite STEM toys that teach kids something new:

 Motherly is your daily #momlife manual; we are here to help you easily find the best, most beautiful products for your life that actually work.
 We share what we love—and we may receive a commission if you choose to buy.
 You've got this.